 She is certified in Mightier, an evidenced-based intervention for self-regulation and The Sensory Integration and Praxis Test (SIPT) and has been trained in Therapeutic Listening, Integrated Listening System with Bone Conduction, and The Listening Program.
 Susan has also studied the visual-vestibular auditory triad through Vital Links (utilizing the Astronaut Protocol) as well as visual processing underlying academic success.
 She is trained in the Interactive Metronome and Interactive Metronome HOME.
 She teaches keyboarding skills and handwriting skills, finding both skill sets necessary to meet today’s academic curricula.

 In 2012, Susan became a Cranial-Sacral Therapist who uses Dr. Carol Philips Dynamic Body Balancing Technique to address structural misalignments, body pain and discomfort, and trauma release from cellular memory and soft tissue.
-She uses bodywork, energy balancing, mindfulness, and the Safe and Sound Protocol as tools to assist in the release of trauma held in the body and mind.
-She also uses Dynamic Body Balancing techniques to treat pregnant mothers, infants, children, adolescents, and adults to rebalance the body reducing pain and discomfort.
+She uses bodywork, mindfulness, and the Safe and Sound Protocol as tools to assist in the release of trauma held in the body and mind.
+She also uses Dynamic Body Balancing techniques to treat pregnant mothers, infants, children, adolescents, and adults to re-balance the body reducing pain and discomfort.

-Susie Stern, OT/L has a Bachelor of Science in Occupational Therapy from Texas Woman's University and has been licensed as a Registered Occupational Therapist by the NBCOT since 1993.
+Susie Stern, OTR/L has a Bachelor of Science in Occupational Therapy from Texas Woman's University and has been licensed as a Registered Occupational Therapist by the NBCOT since 1993.
 Susie has experience in hospital, home-based, education-based, and private practice environments.
 In the past 25 years, Susie has worked with children of all ages, from babies through teens who have been diagnosed with cerebral palsy, autism, sensory processing disorder, genetic disorders, and a variety of neurological issues.

 Susie is experienced in a wide variety of evaluation tools, including sensory processing, neuromotor, visual-perceptual motor, and developmental assessments.
 Susie’s approach to treatment starts with the whole child, and seeks to address sensory, motor, cognitive, social-emotional, and academic skills as they impact their occupational performance.
 Susie’s treatment specialty is collaboration with parents, teachers, and co-therapists, while working one-on-one, in dyads, and in groups, to ensure the successful application of therapy achievements into the child’s universe.